 It is hard to plan for every situation in life, and things can change in an instant.
 That makes it important to do what you can now to have a plan in place for what you want to happen to you if you cannot make those decisions for yourself.

-I am Judy Trentman Wilson, and I am an estate planning attorney in Belleville, Illinois, who can provide you with the informed legal advice you need when you are making important decisions about your health care and finances.
+I am Judith Trentman Wilson, and I am an estate planning attorney in The Villages, Florida, who can provide you with the informed legal advice you need when you are making important decisions about your health care and finances.
 I will provide you with the same compassionate, high-quality representation that I have provided to countless other families throughout the region.
-To serve the estate planning needs of my clients in Florida, I also maintain a law office in The Villages.

 In the event that you become incapacitated, either by a medical emergency or by an illness, advance directives can make your wishes clear about what you want to happen to your estate and whom you want to safeguard your best interests.